Aspose/Aspose-API-Reference-Examples/english/pdf/_index.md

 ## Aspose.PDF for .NET
 {{% alert color="primary" %}}
-Aspose.PDF for .NET examples and code-snippets for creating, editing, converting, printing, and many more features for PDF documents in your application.
+Aspose.PDF for .NET tutorials and code-snippets for creating, editing, converting, printing, and many more features for PDF documents in your application.
 {{% /alert %}}

 These are links to some useful resources: